Eco-friendly Living: The Beginners Guide to Eco-friendly Lifestyle

 With a little bit of inspiration and creativity, you can find multiple uses for a single item.
 For example, you can turn an old drawer into a bookshelf, torn t-shirts into cleaning rags, cracked mugs into pen holders, etc

 It takes energy to transport, sort, and clean items for recycling.
-This is why recycling here should be a last resort option after you have worked your way through the other options.
+This is why recycling here should be the last resort option after you have worked your way through the other options.

 The Recycle Now website (www.recyclenow.com) allows you to type in your postcode and get the lowdown on what can and can’t be recycled locally.